Connect with us

 The show was done using the BOD2 3D construction printer, placed at the stand of PERI, a producer of formwork and scaffolding, and the German supplier of COBOD’s 3D printers.

-The demonstration was aimed to help COBOD provide a real life example of its construction 3D printing technology for the benefit of the visitors of the exhibition.
+The demonstration was aimed to help COBOD provide a real-life example of its construction 3D printing technology for the benefit of the visitors to the exhibition.

 Henrik Lund-Nielsen, head of COBOD, said the live show would give viewers the real picture of what happens on the ground – away from manipulated content available online.